rednafi/rednafi.com/content/go/dysfunctional_options_pattern.md

     // First fill in the options with default values c := config{foo, bar, 10, 100}

-    // Now allow users to override the optional options for _, opt := range opts {
+    // Now allow users to override the optional configuration attributes for _, opt := range opts {
         opt(&c)
     }